How to use PowerBill™

 *This data holds importance for many reasons, chiefly as it is a “Gold standard” and core ingredient to calculating the correct bill charges.

-Meaning you have the rights to that data now.
+Meaning you have the rights to that data right now – it cannot be withheld.

 Due to its importance to consumer rights and obligations, enforcing consumer Real-Time Access to meter data is currently under consideration by the Regulator (AER).